theoturner/FHIRWEAVR/README.md

-# FHIRWEAVR v1.2.0
+# FHIRWEAVR v1.3.1

+### What’s new in this version
+- FHIR 3.0.1 support

+- Updated visuals for the demo game

+- Improved error handling

+- Minor bugfixes

-FHIRWEAVR is an API for the use of the Fast Healthcare Interoperability Resources (FHIR) specification with virtual reality software.
+FHIRWEAVR is an API for the use of the Fast Healthcare Interoperability Resources (FHIR) specification with virtual reality.
 FHIRWEAVR is short for FHIR Workbox for Exercise and Active Virtual Reality.
-Currently, the API is written for the development of games using the VirZOOM exercise bicycle in the Unity engine.
-Full documentation can be found in the assets folder.
+The API is written for the development of physiotherapy games using the VirZOOM exercise bicycle in the Unity engine.

 ### System Requirements

-- Unity 2017.1+
-- Visual Studio Version 2017 on Windows
+Unity 2017.1+ and Visual Studio Version 2017+ on Windows.

-- VirZOOM Beta Bicycle with a compatible head-mounted display.
+VirZOOM Beta Bicycle with any compatible head-mounted display.

-- For writing to an external device, support for HTTP GET/POST and TLS 1.0 is required.
+If uploading data to a server, support for HTTP GET/POST and TLS 1.0.
-- For reading FHIR documents, ability to read XML documents.